A Survey of Test-Time Compute: From Intuitive Inference to Deliberate Reasoning: Introduction

 \section{Introduction}

 Over the past decades, deep learning with its scaling effects has been the driving engine behind the artificial intelligence revolution.
-Particularly in the text modality, large language models (LLMs) represented by the GPT series~\citep{radfordimproving,radford2019language,brown2020language,ouyang2022traininglanguagemodelsfollow,OpenAI2023GPT4TR} have demonstrated that larger models and more training data lead to better performance on downstream tasks.
+Particularly in the text modality, large language models (LLMs) represented by the GPT series~\citep{brown2020language,ouyang2022traininglanguagemodelsfollow,OpenAI2023GPT4TR} have demonstrated that larger models and more training data lead to better performance on downstream tasks.
 However, on the one hand, further scaling in the training phase becomes difficult due to the scarcity of data and computational resources~\citep{villalobos2024rundatalimitsllm}; on the other hand, existing models still perform far below expectations in terms of robustness and handling complex tasks.
 These shortcomings are attributed to the model's reliance on fast, intuitive System-1 thinking, rather than slow, deep System-2 thinking~\citep{weston20232attentionisneed}.
-Recently, the o1 model~\citep{o12024}, equipped with System-2 thinking, has gained attention for its outstanding performance in complex reasoning tasks.
+Recently, large reasoning models (LRMs), represented by OpenAI-o1/o3~\citep{o12024}, DeepSeek-R1~\citep{guo2025deepseek}, and Gemini 2.5~\citep{google2025gemini25}, equipped with System-2 thinking, have gained attention for their outstanding performance in complex reasoning tasks.
 It demonstrates a test-time compute scaling effect: the greater the computational effort in the inference, the better the model's performance.

 The concept of test-time compute emerged before the rise of LLMs and was initially applied to System-1 models (illustrated in Figure \ref{fig:framework}).
 These System-1 models can only perform limited perceptual tasks, relying on patterns learned during training for predictions.
 As a result, they are constrained by the assumption that training and testing are identically distributed and lack robustness and generalization to distribution shifts~\citep{zhuang2020comprehensive}.
 Many works have explored test-time adaptation (TTA) to improve model robustness by updating parameters~\citep{wang2021tent,ye-etal-2023-multi}, modifying the input~\citep{dong-etal-2024-survey}, editing representations~\citep{rimsky-etal-2024-steering}, and calibrating the output~\citep{zhang2023adanpc}.
 With TTA, the System-1 model slows down its thinking process and has better generalization.
 However, TTA is an implicit slow thinking, unable to exhibit explicit, logical thinking process like humans, and struggles to handle complex reasoning tasks.
 Thus, TTA-enabled models perform weak System-2 thinking.